-While numerous bills have been introduced that address climate change from different perspectives, including through direct regulation of GHG emissions, the establishment of cap and trade programs and the establishment of Federal renewable portfolio standards, Congress has not passed any federal climate change legislation and we cannot predict the timing or form of any potential legislation.
+While numerous bills have been introduced that address climate change from different perspectives, including through direct regulation of GHG emissions, the establishment of cap and trade programs and the establishment of federal renewable portfolio standards, Congress has not passed any federal climate change legislation and we cannot predict the timing or form of any potential legislation.
 In the absence of such legislation, EPA is presently regulating new and existing sources of GHG emissions through regulations.
 EPA is currently reviewing its existing regulations as a result of an Executive Order issued by President Trump on March 28, 2017 (the Executive Order) instructing all federal agencies to review all regulations and other policies (specifically including the Clean Power Plan, which is discussed in further detail below) that burden the development or use of domestically produced energy resources and suspend, revise or rescind those that pose an undue burden beyond that required to protect the public interest.

 The Clean Power Plan (CPP) was published in October 2015 and was intended to establish GHG performance standards for existing power plants under Clean Air Act Section 111(d).
 The CPP established CO2 emission performance standards for existing electric utility steam generating units and natural gas combined cycle units.
 As a result of the Executive Order review, on October 10, 2017, the EPA proposed to repeal the CPP.
-Subsequently, the EPA issued an Advance Notice of Proposed Rulemaking, soliciting information on systems of emission reduction that comply with EPA's interpretation of the Clean Air Act, for possible replacement of the CPP, which was published in the Federal Register on December 28, 2017.
+In addition, petitions for review and reconsideration of the CPP were filed by numerous parties, including us.
+Those proceedings are currently being held in abeyance, at the request of the EPA, in the United States Court of Appeals for the District of Columbia Circuit (D.C.
+Circuit) pending implementation of the Executive Order.